saramangelo/cswag-p3/README.md

 Go to [app page](https:) and follow the prompts.

+Upon copying the repo, type `npm i`, `npm run roots` and then `npm run develop` into the root folder to get the developmental version of the site.

 ## Usage

-- Click on the `login` button on the homepage to sign up for a new profile, or login to your existing profile.
+- When entering the site you will be greeted on the landing page.
+Click on the `login` button on the homepage to sign up for a new profile, or login to your existing profile.

-- When you're directed to the Dashboard page, you'll be able to view your dashboard information in the form of a table with ticket information and be able to create a new ticket.
+- When you're directed to the Dashboard page, you'll be able to view your dashboard information in the form of two tables with project and ticket information and be able to create a new project or ticket.

+- When you have items within the table, you can click to view, edit or delete tickets, or view projects.

+- When viewing a ticket or project, you can leave comments on tickets of any status, allowing for notation from any team member who can view it.

+- When completed on DBUG, click on the `Log Out` button on the left naviagtion bar on the screen.

 ## Credits